shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Identity

 You can modify yourself even more easily.
-Whenever you cast a spell that targets only yourself, it costs 2 MP less to cast and your Mana Spend Limit is increased by your CM for this spell cast.
+Whenever you cast a spell that targets only yourself, it costs 2 MP less to cast, minimum 0, and your Mana Spend Limit is increased by your CM for this spell cast.

 Additionally, when you cast a spell as part of your Shape Self feature, that spell costs 5 MP less to cast, minimum 0.